 All submissions that pass an initial review of eligibility and completeness will be scored according to the five (5) sectors of project scoring methodology.
 For a complete detail of the five (5) sector scoring methodology, please see the Selection Criteria section of this website.

+There is a 30-day “public comment period” from receipt of the Business Plan (BP) until an award can be made.
 Once all the projects have been scored in accordance with the published criteria, the Office of the Budget will forward a complete listing of projects, corresponding scores, and summaries to the Selection Committee chaired by the Governor’s Office of the Budget.
-Said committee will then review and make selections for Grant Awards.
-The selection Committee's recommendations are subject to approval of the Governor.
+Said committee will then review and recommend selections for Grant Awards.

-The selection results will be posted to our website and all Candidates will be notified via individual correspondence whether or not the Business Plan submission has resulted into a Grant Award and the amount approved therein.
+The final selection results will be posted to the Listing of Candidates & Selection Results section of our website and all Candidates will be notified via individual correspondence whether or not the Business Plan submission has resulted into a Grant Award and the amount approved therein.
 An Award Letter shall serve as written notification authorizing the preparation and submission to the Office of the Budget of a formal and complete RACP Grant Application for the project.

-If accepting the award, the applicant will have six (6) months to submit an application to the OB for the drafting of a RACP grant.
+Grant applicants must then notify OB within 30 days of receipt of their award letter as to whether or not they are accepting the grant award.
+If accepting, the applicant will have six (6) months to submit an application to the OB for the drafting of a RACP grant.
 For more detailed information on the process and submission of applications, please see the Application Procedures section of this website.